 Varieties: Pinot Noir

 Vinification Method: grapes are handpicked, partly destemmed, and skin-fermented for ~4 weeks.
 After being gently pressed, the wine ages in used oak barrels for about a year.
 One racking out of the barrels and straight into the bottle, nothing added, nothing removed.

 Riesling Gold Layen — Back to the top

 Vineyard: Goldloch Grand Cru with gravelly bedrock from the Permian age

 Winemaking: the grapes were picked late in the year, which means cold grapes = cold juice = quite slow fermentation (in used oak barrels).
-It stopped fermentation for a cold winter break, then kept going next springtime/summer, but still not to complete dryness.
-Nothing added, nothing removed.
+Nothing added, nothing taken away.

 Nava — Back to the top